testjavascript/nodejs-integration-tests-best-practices/README.md

 **• Observability -** Some things must be monitored, like errors or remarkable business events.
 When a transaction fails, not only we expect the right response but also correct error handling and proper logging/metrics.
 This information goes directly to a very important user - The ops user (i.e., production SRE/admin).
 Testing error handler is not very straighforward - Many types of errors might get thrown, some errors should lead to process crash, and there are many other corners to cover.
 We plan to write the 📗 section on 'Observability and errors' soon

 <br/><br/>

+### This content is available also as a course or a workshop

+Find here the [same content as a course](https://testjavascript.com/), online [workshop](https://www.eventbrite.com/e/advanced-nodejs-testing-2-meetings-tickets-162539230213), free webinar (TBD, [follow here](https://goldbergyoni.com/news-letter/) for specific date), or invite [a private workshop to your team](https://testjavascript.com/contact-2/)

 ## **Section 4: External services**